 This document applies to construction activities that may cause visible or measurable erosion on any property within the City of West Linn.
-In instances where this chapter conflicts with other applicable City codes, the more restrictive provision shall apply.
+Where this section conflicts with other applicable City codes, the more restrictive provision shall apply.

 2.0063 Permitting